 Contact the Science Faculty Office for information on Admission, qualifications and courses, course advice and selection criteria, exemptions and prerequisites and your Application to Study.

-Geography courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building, blocks A and B.
+Geography courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building.

 Mairead de Roiste

 Phone: 04 463 5337

 |GEOG 215 - Introduction to Geographical Information Systems (GIS) and Science|